apollographql/apollo-server/docs/source/schema/schema.md

 }
 ```

-In this `Query` type, we define two types of queries which are available on this GraphQL server:

-* `getBooks`: which returns a list of `Book` objects.
-* `getAuthors`: which returns a list of `Author` objects.

-Those familiar with REST-based APIs would normally find these located on separate end-points (e.g. `/api/books` and `/api/authors`), but GraphQL allows them to be queried at the same time and returned at once.

-As mentioned in the previous section, the structure in which types are organized in the SDL is important because of the relationships it creates.
-When a client makes a query to the server, the server will return results in a shape that matches that of the query.
+This `Query` type defines two available queries: `getBooks` and `getAuthors`.
+Each query returns a list of the corresponding type.

+With a REST-based API, books and authors would probably be returned by different endpoints (e.g., `/api/books` and `/api/authors`).
+The flexibility of GraphQL enables clients to query both resources with a single request.

+#### Structuring a query

+When your clients build queries to execute against your data graph, those queries match the shape of the object types you define in your schema.

-Based on the SDL defined above, a client could request a list of all books _and_ a separate list of all authors by sending a single `query` with exactly what it wishes to receive in return:
+Based on our example schema so far, a client could execute the following query, which requests both a list of all book titles _and_ a list of all author names:

 ```graphql
 query {